shreypuranik/shreypuranik/README.md

 - 💻 I'm a software geek that loves radio and audio in general.
 By day I'm a software developer working in the audio services space.
 - 📻 I volunteer at a charity community radio station in North West London (in a non technical role)
-- 🌱 I'm currently enjoying new adventures in Typescript, and keen to explore Go
+- 🌱 My stack includes PHP, Go, TypeScript.
-- 🏋️‍♂️ I try and offset my screen time with gym time
+- 🏋️‍♂️ I try and offset my screen time with gym time and my electro-acoustic guitar.

 *Please note*: All projects here are non commercial and things I've built for personal use.